olivercalazans/BlueTracker/README.md

 <br>

 # BlueTracker
-A C script that uses Bluetooth signals to detect and measure the distance to nearby devices.
-Ideal for tracking and proximity-based applications, it supports continuous scanning and distance updates for enhanced accuracy and real-time monitoring.
+A C script for Bluetooth Low Energy (BLE) device proximity detection and distance measurement.
+Designed for tracking and proximity-aware applications, it features continuous scanning and real-time distance updates, ensuring enhanced accuracy and reliable monitoring in dynamic environments.

 <br>